metabolismregulation/metabolismregulation.github.io/tools.md

 # SBGN-ED

-<a href="www.sbgn-ed.org/" target="_blank">SBGN-ED</a> is an open-source software, a VANTED add-on, which allows to create and edit in all three SBGN languages: Process Description, Entity Relationship and Activity Flow (Czauderna et al., 2010, <a href="https://doi.org/10.1093/bioinformatics/btq407" target="_blank">doi:/10.1093/bioinformatics/btq407</a>).
-SBGN-ED supports the latest version of the SBGN standard.
-It offers a validation tool that highlights parts that did not pass verification.
+<a href="www.sbgn-ed.org/" target="_blank">SBGN-ED</a> is an open-source software, a VANTED add-on, which allows creating and editing diagrams in all three SBGN languages: Process Description, Activity Flow and Entity Relationship (Czauderna et al., 2010, <a href="https://doi.org/10.1093/bioinformatics/btq407" target="_blank">doi:/10.1093/bioinformatics/btq407</a>).
+It offers a validation tool that highlights in red questionable parts if discovered.
+SBGN-ED is kept uptodate and supports the latest version of the SBGN standard.

 # CellDesigner